mroughan/SurrealNumbers.jl/README.md

 forms that are equivalent in the sense that $x \equiv y$ if and only if $x \leq y$ and $y \leq x$.

-I think of this loosely as the parallel between rationals, e.g., we can have
+I think of this loosely by analogy to the rationals, e.g., we can have

     2 // 4 == 1 // 2